WE HAVE DEVELOPED AN ENGINE THAT RUNS ON HOT WATER (c.90°C)

 Dr. Kevin O’Toole, Director of Research & Development

-Kevin is an experienced manufacturing and design engineer, has a PhD in shape memory alloy (SMA) actuator technology – the material which lies at the heart of the Exergyn Drive – and has over 10 years experience in technical R&D. Kevin leads the R&D team within Exergyn which focuses on continually improving the performance of the Exergyn Drive.
+Kevin is an experienced manufacturing and design engineer, and holds a PhD in shape memory alloy (SMA) actuator technology – the material which lies at the heart of the Exergyn Drive.
+Kevin has over 10 years experience in technical R&D, and leads the R&D team within Exergyn.

 Dr. Barry Cullen, CTO